This Is What Whales Are Betting On Twitter

 What The Experts Say On Twitter:

-- Citigroup has decided to maintain their Neutral rating on Twitter, which currently sits at a price target of $40.
+- Rosenblatt downgraded its action to Neutral with a price target of $37

 - Susquehanna downgraded its action to Neutral with a price target of $45